ben-alrdy/alrdy-animate/README.md

 #### CSS Requirements
 - Container needs `display: flex` and `gap` set
 - Items need fixed width (percentage or pixels) and `flex-shrink: 0`
+- Important: The items cannot have a border or padding; if you need such styles, nest another div inside the item and apply the styles to that nested div.
 - Animations can be added to elements within items, but not directly on items